Nara Deer Park: The Religion of Bambi Love

 Now, the phenomenon of the bowing deer has a somewhat biological explanation.
 Bobbing their head down as if starting to feed, and then quickly jerking it back up, could be a strategy for revealing the hidden predator waiting to attack when the deer is most vulnerable.

 On the other side, some explain that deer bowing is a behavior learned through the 13 centuries of reverence!
-From the Fujiwara clan nobles bowing in the 9th century to the training given by the modern tourists, deer started to connect bowing with food delivery.
+From the Fujiwara clan nobles bowing in the 9th century to the training given by modern tourists, deer started to connect bowing with food delivery.

 Nara deer bow is definitely an intriguing behavior.
 Try this ritual when you visit Nara Deer Park!
 Bow your head first, and the deer might respond equally.
 But you better have a cracker ready afterward!